Shapley Value Computation in Ontology-Mediated Query Answering: Preliminaries

 So far we have considered an abstract notion of query, but in practice, queries are often specified in concrete query languages.
 First-order (FO) queries are given by formulas in first-order predicate logic with equality, whose relational atoms are built from predicates from $\dnames$ and terms drawn from $\inames \cup \vnames$, with $\intro*\vnames$ a countably infinite set of variables, equipped with standard FO logic semantics (i.e. $\D \models q$ if $\D$, viewed as a first-order structure, satisfies the FO sentence $q$).
-Two prominent classes of FO queries are \AP ""conjunctive queries"" (\reintro{CQs}), and \AP ""unions of conjunctive queries"" (\reintro{UCQs}) which are finite disjunctions of "CQs" having the same free variables.
+Two prominent classes of FO queries are \AP ""conjunctive queries"" (\reintro{CQs}\phantomintro{\CQ}), which are finite conjunctions of relational atoms whose variables may be existentially quantified, and \AP ""unions of conjunctive queries"" (\reintro{UCQs}\phantomintro{\UCQ}) which are finite disjunctions of "CQs" having the same free variables.
 We remark that Boolean (U)CQs without constants are "hom-closed", and Boolean (U)CQs with constants in $\intro*\aC$ are $\aC$-"hom-closed".
-Other examples of ($\aC$)-hom-closed queries include Datalog queries and regular path queries.
+Other well-known examples of ($\aC$)-hom-closed queries include Datalog queries and regular path queries (RPQs).